lpjones/Path-Tracking-and-Object-Removal/README.md

 Completed by lpjones and ryuliou
 # Path Tracking & Object Removal
 # Goals
-Track people's positions as they move.
+Using video input track people's positions as they move.
 Then output a video displaying the path people have traveled.
 ![](out_imgs/Path-find.gif)

 # How to use